 The fire was bright, and out of the fire went lightning.
 And the living creatures ran back and forth, in appearance like a flash of lightning.”

-One group of mighty beings described in the Bible are cherubim, plural for cherub.
+One group of mighty beings described in the Bible are cherubim, which is the plural of cherub.
 Their movements are instantaneous, darting with lightning speed in their service to Almighty God (Ezek.
 1:15-21).